MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-linux.md

 # Add Linux images to the Azure Stack Hub Marketplace

 > [!CAUTION]
-> This article references CentOS, a Linux distribution that is nearing End Of Life (EOL) status.
+> CentOS is a Linux distribution that is nearing End Of Life (EOL) status.
 Please consider your use and plan accordingly.
 For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).

 You can deploy Linux virtual machines (VMs) on Azure Stack Hub by adding a Linux-based image to the Azure Stack Hub Marketplace.
 The easiest way to add a Linux image to Azure Stack Hub is through marketplace management.
 These images have been prepared and tested for compatibility with Azure Stack Hub.